ormizj/framespace/README.md

 # Framespace

-Dynamic grid system, that support manipulation of elements, and dynamic properties
+Grid system that supports a flexible layout with customizable elements and properties that can be adjusted on the fly.